mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

 - Chapter 9, Containerizing Your Application with Docker

     If you're not familiar with the concept of containers, it's recommended that you familiarize yourself with it before proceeding with this chapter.
 This chapter provides a detailed guide on Docker installation and commands, which you can use to get started with using Docker.
 You can find valuable information about Azure Container Registry (ACR) and Azure Container Instances (ACI).
 In my view, deploying a container to ACI with a CI/CD pipeline by using the Terraform is the goal of this chapter.
+Topics in this chapter:

     - Installing Docker
     - Creating a Dockerfile